SOURCE / ECONOMY

 Workers assemble a new-energy vehicle at a manufacturing plant in Shijiazhuang, North China's Hebei Province, on December 24, 2025.
 Photo: VCG

-The CAAM released the outlook at a press conference on Wednesday, where it also unveiled record-breaking 2025 vehicle production and sales.
-China's auto production and sales have remained the world's largest for the 17th consecutive year in 2025, with new car sales accounting for more than 50 percent of the total volume, said the association.
+The CAAM released its outlook at a press conference on Wednesday, where it also unveiled record-breaking 2025 vehicle production and sales.
+China's auto production and sales remained the world's largest for the 17th consecutive year in 2025, with new car sales accounting for more than 50 percent of the total volume, said the association.

-In 2025, China's automobile production reached 34.531 million units, while sales totaled 34.40 million units, representing year-on-year increases of 10.4 percent and 9.4 percent, respectively.
+In 2025, China's vehicle production reached 34.531 million units, while sales totaled 34.40 million, representing year-on-year increases of 10.4 percent and 9.4 percent, respectively.

 Chen added that the accelerated integration of electrification, intelligence, and internet connectivity has created a structural competitive edge, positioning China's automotive industry at the forefront of the world.